russelsantos19/100-days-of-code/r1-log.md

 ### R1D41
 I spent 3 hours in coding today.
 I made some adjustments to my code.
 I was told to create a separate component for a select tag that had so many options and make the current component long.
 I connect the parent & child component using refs and emit.

+### R1D42
+I spent two nearly 2 hours today in coding.
+I solved my problem on how to make a date dropdown(from DATE Object) that will output correct days based on the month given.
+(Ex: Feb. = 28 days).
+I learn something in #vuejs called lifecycle hooks.